Quickback Docs

 db: DrizzleDB; // Scoped database (auto-applies org/owner/soft-delete filters)

-rawDb?: DrizzleDB; // Raw database (only available when unsafe: true)
+rawDb?: DrizzleDB; // Raw database (only available when unsafe mode is enabled)

 ctx: AppContext; // User context (userId, roles, orgId)